 (i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or

-(ii) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries
+(ii) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries”

-(i) The Company has not granted any loans or advance in the nature of loans to promoters, directors, key managerial personnel and the related parties (as defined under Companies Act, 2013), either severally or jointly with any other person.
+(i) The Company has not granted any loans or advance in the nature of loans to promoters, directors, Key Managerial Personnel and the related parties (as defined under Companies Act, 2013), either severally or jointly with any other person.

-(j) No proceedings have been initiated during the year or are pending against the company as at 31 March
+(j) No proceedings have been initiated during the year or are pending against the company as at 31 March 2025 and 31 March 2024 for holding any benami property under Benami Property Transactions (Prohibition) Act, 1988.

 (k) Previous year's figures have been regrouped / reclassified wherever necessary to correspond with the current year's classification /disclosure.

-41 Approval of Financial Statements
+41. Approval of Financial Statements

-In connection with the preparation of the standalone financial statements for the year ended 31 March 2024, the Board of Directors have confirmed the propriety of the contracts / agreements entered into by / on behalf of the Company and the resultant revenue earned / expenses incurred arising out of the same after reviewing the levels of authorisation and the available documentary evidences and the overall control environment.
+In connection with the preparation of the standalone financial statements for the year ended 31 March 2025, the Board of Directors have confirmed the propriety of the contracts / agreements entered into by / on behalf of the Company and the resultant revenue earned / expenses incurred arising out of the same after reviewing the levels of authorisation and the available documentary evidences and the overall control environment.
 Further, the Board of Directors have also reviewed the realizable value of all the current assets of the Company and have confirmed that the value of such assets in the ordinary course of business will not be less than the value at which these are recognised in the standalone financial statements.
 In addition, the Board has also confirmed the carrying value of the non-current assets in the financial statements.
-The Board, duly taking into account all the relevant disclosures made, has approved these standalone financial statements in its meeting held on 06 May 2024 in accordance with the provisions of Companies Act, 2013.
+The Board, duly taking into account all the relevant disclosures made, has approved these standalone financial statements in its meeting held on 14 May 2025 in accordance with the provisions of Companies Act, 2013.